Vi-K36/EE-Clones-DTB/README.md

 # EE-Clones-DTB
 Repository of DTB files for the EE clones

-** The Project X Pro, R39 Max, T16 Max and L35 are missing.
+** The Project X Pro, T16 Max and L35 are missing.

 ------------------------------------------------